What is Google APIs & its Importance for Business

 What is Google API?

-Google APIs are set of application programming interface (API) developed by Google which allow communication with Google Services.
+Google APIs are set of application programming interface (API) developed by Google which allows communication with Google Services.
 APIs adhere to specific rules and methods to clearly communicate requests and response.

 Why it is important?